breecummins/NetworkPerturbations/README.md

                             true = for every network spec in the list, make perturbations using the parameters below

-Also required are keywords for the arguments of the chosen query module.
-See the query modules for these arguments.

 If makeperturbations == true, the following are optional parameters with the defaults listed: